p2pu/learning-circles-user-manual/intro.rst

 * Use a step by step dialog to guide them through creating a learning circle.
 * See who signed up, when meetings are scheduled, who can come, etc.
 * Send messages to learners.
-* Customize the weekly reminders.
+* Customize weekly reminders.
 * Capture feedback after a meeting to gather and share reflections.
 * Complete a survey on their experience facilitating a learning circle.
+* Generate a report at the end of the learning circle.

 Organizers can:
 ^^^^^^^^^^^^^^^